Geometric representation of CP phases $\delta_{\rm PDG}, \delta_{\rm KM}$ in flavor mixing matrix and its sum rule by alternative unitarity triangle and quadrangle: Summary

-Through these unitarity triangle and quadrangle, the CP phases are no longer abstract entities but are identified with specific geometric angles.
-These results provide a direct geometric meaning to the CP phases and extend the unitarity triangle picture to quadrangles.
+Through the novel unitarity triangle and quadrangle, the CP phases are generated from unitarity relations involving lower-order products of mixing matrix elements, and identified with specific geometric angles.
+These results provide a direct geometric interpretation for the CP phases and extend the unitarity triangle picture to quadrangles.
 It offers a new visual tool to deepen the understanding of CP violation, and such quadrangles are naturally expected for more generalized sum rules.